alvarod91100/BS_Capstone_Project_Scripts/README.md

 # IDM + Salud Code Repository
 Repository only includes the scripts used for the development of project.
-Such scripts present were used for the creation of the databases, execution of backups, simulation of synthetic data, etc.
+The present scripts were used for the creation of the databases, execution of backups, simulation of synthetic data, etc.